TomShacham/http4r/README.md

   - local webpage that loads in wasm app and runs tests
     - JSON body parser
     - read and write to database
+    - handle cookies
+    - reach out to some 3rd party api
 ---
 - core api
   - support multipart form data and application url form encoded